mahmoudali01/bestBuyApiRestAssuredAutomatinTask/README.md

 ### Payload Package
 - **Products**: Class with all product attributes and their getter/setter methods.
-- **Categories**: Class with all category attributes and their getter/setter methods.

 ### Test Package
 - **ProductTest**: Class with all test methods to validate API functionality.